dfinance/docs/move_vm/resources.md

 So `create` function creates a new resource, `swap` function allows to swap \(deposit coins to both accounts and _destroy_ resource T\); we've also added methods to get price of the deal and to change it.

-### Deploy
+### Publish

-You can try to compile and deploy module, and then via script call deposit with hash of your secret value, and then withdraw by passing your secret value.
+You can try to compile and publish module, and then via script call deposit with hash of your secret value, and then withdraw by passing your secret value.

 [Here is repository](https://github.com/borispovod/cold-storage-example) to help you.
 It already contains module and scripts examples.